Frankoma Pottery: History

-The company was closed for six weeks and then sold again in the summer of 2008, reopening on August 18 under new owner Joe Ragosta.
-Ragosta planned to rehire all the employees and continue the Frankoma line of pottery.
-The year 2008 marked the company's 75th anniversary.
 The company closed in 2010 and was auctioned on May 18, 2011, selling over a thousand pieces of pottery, showroom fixtures and equipment.
 The 1,800 original molds and the Frankoma name were not included in the sale, nor was the real estate.
 In August 2012, the factory building was sold to a non-pottery manufacturer and the original Frankoma molds and trademark name were sold to FPC LLC.
 As of April 2020, pottery was still being produced, albeit in lower volume, with a focus on artware.

 The 2012 exhibition, Oklahoma Clay: Frankoma Pottery, documented Oklahoma culture through pottery; it took place at the Fred Jones Jr. Museum of Art.